 Step 2.
 Record: Capture your screen and, if desired, your webcam.
 Focus only on performing the on-screen actions smoothly.
 Do not worry about mistakes or narration at this point; the goal is to get a clean visual recording of the process.

 Step 3.
 Refine: This is where you add crucial visual aids to guide your viewer’s attention.
-Instead of just listing features, think about the goal: making every action obvious.
+Instead of just listing product features, think about the goal: making every action obvious.

 Step 4.
 Narrate: With the visual sequence finalized, record your voiceover narration.
 This technique ensures your audio perfectly matches the on-screen actions, providing clear, step-by-step guidance.